bright/new-www/content/blog/examples-of-sast-tools-for-app-security.md

 * Configuring the server can be more cumbersome than Snyk, but there is no limit to the number of scans.
 * Can be configured for your team and used for managing issues together.

+For security purposes, it is suggested to use Snyk for local development, Semgrep for CI/CD if your team is small, and SonarQube for CI/CD scans as a self-hosted Community Edition if your team is bigger.